Here at PAIRFUM it is our opinion, that wearing a beautiful fragrance will probably not harm the chances of making a man irresistible !

 Heliotrope & heliotropin have an almond-like, creamy, edible character and a major component in vanilla.
 It is a note that typically appeals equally to both men and women.
 Vanilla has a comforting effect on people and makes you feel relaxed.

-Below is a selection of fragrances with heliotrope for men.
+Below is a selection of fragrances with heliotrope to make a man irresistible.

 The researchers at “The Smell and Taste Treatment and Research Foundation” in Chicago claim to have discovered that lavender may have the same effect on Men as ‘Viagra’ !
 Will it work better than “viagra”?
 We very much doubt it but who knows !! as the Journalist for the Telegraph rightly asked how do they know this??

-This is a range of lavender fragrances for men.
+This is a range of lavender fragrances for irresistible men.

 Does it work ?